soffes/blog/published/2013-06-22-parting-ways-with-cheddar/parting-ways-with-cheddar.markdown

 ---
-title: Parting Ways With Cheddar
 cover_image: cover.jpg
+tags:
-categories: product
+- product
 ---

+# Parting Ways With Cheddar

 I made this thing called [Cheddar](https://cheddarapp.com) last year.
 I'm pretty proud of it.
 I wrote why I stopped working on it [here](/changes).
 I talked about this whole process at length in Founders Talk [episode 38](http://5by5.tv/founderstalk/38), [episode 39](http://5by5.tv/founderstalk/39), and little in [episode 40](http://5by5.tv/founderstalk/40).
 (Episode 41 isn't about me.
 Could have sworn I took over that show.)